-- 1. All shooters A, B, C, D, and E Classes (or international equivalent) may hold their shotgun in the ready position at any height, but the heel of the shotgun must be in contact with their body. - 2.
-All shooters in A, B, C, D, and E Classes must set their gun in the Ready Position before calling for the target and not move until the target is visible. - 3.
+- 1. All shooters A, B, C, and D (or international equivalent) may hold their shotgun in the ready position at any height, but the heel of the shotgun must be in contact with their body. - 2.
+All shooters A, B, C, and D Classes must set their gun in

+- the Ready Position before calling for the target and not move until the target is visible. - 3.
 The shotgun must be fully shouldered before attempting the target.